2026 Featured Festival Storyteller Adam Booth on stage performing his story, The Heron's Journey

 Winnipeg International Storytelling Festival 2026

-We were very excited to be planning the 20th edition of the Winnipeg International Storytelling Festival - English from Wednesday, April 29 to Saturday, May 2, 2026.
-This year's Festival will include a school program for K-12 schools, storytelling workshops and events for local teachers and storytellers, and public performances by local and international storytellers.
+The 20th edition of the Winnipeg International Storytelling Festival - English took place Wednesday, April 29 to Saturday, May 2, 2026.
+This year's Festival included a school program for K-12 schools, storytelling workshops and events for local storytellers, and public performances by local and international storytellers.

 Information about the 2026 Festival du Conte de Winnipeg featuring French storytelling, generously supported by the Le Bureau de l’éducation française de Manitoba can be found here: Le Festival du Conte de Winnipeg